4 Disney employees arrested in human trafficking campaign, deputies say - NewsBreak

 Deputies said Peters requested an attorney, to which Sheriff Judd replied, “Well judge, you need an attorney.
 You got problems.”

-Peters was charged with soliciting a prostitute.Disney workers plan walkout to protest ‘Don’t Say Gay’ bill
+Peters was charged with soliciting a prostitute.Remarkable Women: South Texas nun brings humanity to border hardships

 Polk County detectives said they identified prostitutes who posted online advertisements as well as “johns” who sought the prostitutes online.
 The sheriff’s office said the operation “had the intent to identify and free any victims who were being forced into prostitution [human trafficking], or anyone participating in the trafficking of victims.”Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.